 The Communist Pathet Lao News Agency today (Saturday) denied that their forces were responsible for the shooting of five Frenchmen in Laos last week.

-The Communist Pathet Lao News Agency today (Saturday) denied that their forces were responsible for the shooting of five Frenchmen in Laos last week.
+Background: The Communist Pathet Lao News Agency today (Saturday) denied that their forces were responsible for the shooting of five Frenchmen in Laos last week.
 A funeral service was held this Thursday (17 April) in the Vientiane Roman Catholic Cathedral in Laos for the five men.

 Since the cathedral was too small, the service was held outside.
 Monsignor Lousdrecht, the Bishop of Vientiane, officiated, and the French Ambassador made the eulogy.
 A guard of honour from the French Armed Forces stood beside the five, flag-draped coffins.
 The families of the dead men sat in the front of the congregation, with representatives from the Laotian government.